Our swim sessions consist of indoor pool training all year round and open water swimming in the summer.

 For the more advanced swimmers training will include learning to sight, ‘windmill’ turns and mass starts.

 All swimmers are required to sign an open water swim participation agreement form which contains a code of conduct for these sessions where swimmers must abide by all safety measures set by our club.
 This is to protect you (and your child if applicable) as much as us.
+Please email swim lead Julia Matheson to receive the form.

 We advise all swimmers including juniors and their parents to read our open water swimming advice that is designed for your safety.